Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-windows.rst

     If you use a "PIN" to log in to Windows, keep in mind that your password needs to be the user's full password, NOT the PIN!
 Office365 accounts also may **not** work, try a regular user in this case.

 .. tip::
-    If you recieve the following error:
+    If you receive the following error:

     **Filesystem I/O Error mount error(115): Operation now in progress**